brandon-moy/brandon-moy-domain/README.md

-# ajax-project
+# brandon-moy-domain

-A dynamic HTML, CSS, and JavaScript solo project.
+A repository to use as the host for my personal domain.